NURBS-Diff: A Differentiable Programming Module for NURBS: Geometric Constraints using

-In this work, we use the dataset available from their work to demonstrate the utility of our NURBS layer in performing an evaluation of the deformations for the leaflets of the bioprosthetic heart valve.
-We perform a comparison between DLFEA, DLFEA with additional surface reconstruction loss (DLFEA-SR), and DLFEA with additional surface reconstruction loss and boundary condition enforcement loss (DLFEA-BC).
 In \tabref{Tab:DLFEA}, we show the results obtained on a test dataset (not used during the training).
-The CP loss is the $\mathcal{L}_2$ loss between the input control points and the target control points, whereas the SR loss represents the $\mathcal{L}_2$ loss between the NURBS surface reconstruction of the target deformed shape and the actual deformed shape.
-We observe that DLFEA performs very well for the CP loss (naturally because it was originally trained using that) but does not do well on the BC loss.
+The CP loss is the $\mathcal{L}_2$ loss between the input control points and the target control points, whereas the surface reconstruction (SR) loss represents the $\mathcal{L}_2$ loss between the NURBS surface reconstruction of the target deformed shape and the actual deformed shape.
+We observe that DLFEA performs very well for CP loss (naturally because it was originally trained using that loss) but does not do well on the BC loss.
 The DLFEA-SR performs comparably for SR loss but has worse performance for BC loss.
 At the same time, DLFEA-BC performs the best for BC loss while performing comparably (although worse) on CP loss and SR loss.
 While the DLFEA-BC performs worse, the enforcement of boundary conditions makes it more physically meaningful.
 Further, in this ablation study, we show the result for each loss function applied independently.
 In general, we use a combined loss with several loss functions in tandem as done in \secref{Sec:PCReconstructions}.
-Finally, we show the visualization of DLFEA-BC along with the input geometry, the target deformed geometry, and the predicted deformed geometry in \figref{Fig:DLFEA}.